 Completion status is a 12-month period during which the student is expected to complete their programme of study.
-Students under completion status will not be expected to pay fees.
+Students under completion status will not be expected to pay fees if registered before October 2024 or will pay a reduced 'completion fee' if registered after October 2024.

 Research students who submit their doctoral thesis within three years of full-time study, or five years of part-time study, will be moved to 'completion status' at the end of their third year (or fifth if part time).
-Research students under completion status will continue to receive supervision and have access to university resources but will not pay fees for a period of 12 months.
+Research students under completion status will continue to receive supervision and have access to university resources.